Internship Program by Transparency International Ukraine

 What do we expect of you?

-• an advanced 12-week paid internship for the most motivated interns
+• 3 months of paid internship for the most motivated interns

 • a hybrid internship format: online and in the office, part-time

-• active engagement in the creation of communication, legal, and analytical projects that offer specific changes in the country
+• active involvement in creating communication, legal, and analytical projects aimed at specific changes in the country

-• participation in social media content, copywriting and design tasks
+• participation in social media content creation, copywriting, and design tasks

-• search for solutions to solve complex anti-corruption cases
+• working on solutions to complex anti-corruption cases

 • full immersion in the work of one of the organization's departments